iShape-Rust/iShape-js/docs-gen/src/overlay/overlay.md

 ## Introduction

-- The iOverlay is a poly-bool library that supports main operations such as union, intersection, difference, xor, and self-intersection by the even-odd rule.
+- The iOverlay is a poly-bool library that supports main operations such as union, intersection, difference, xor, and self-intersection.

 ## Features